PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 Some of the highlights of these commands are as follows:
 * `/mines create` : Create the mine based upon the wand selection.
+* `/mines set accessPermission help` : Use a mine permission to grant players access to the mine.
+This will override WG regions and resolve issues with strange behaviors resulting from WG.
+This must be a plain permission and cannot be a permission group.

 * `/mines command` : **Now active!**  **Take your mines to the next level!** See the document on [Mine Commands](prison_docs_111_mine_commands.md) for more information.
 Every time a mine resets, you can now control what commands run right before a reset, and what runs right after a reset.
 These commands are similar to the Rank Commands, since they can be any command that you can run from the console.
 The idea is that you can have unique mines that have not been possible before, such as randomly spawned forests or specific builds.
 * `/mines delete` : Deletes a mine.
 You can always undelete a mine by going in to the server file system and rename the deleted mine, then restart the server.
 * `/mines info` : Very useful in viewing all information related to the mine.